Pop-korn/ONNX2TFLite/README.md

 The program is used via a command line interface of the *onnx2tflite.py* module.
 It takes 1 required argument, which is the input *.onnx* model to be converted.
 The output *.tflite* file can be optionally specified using the **-o/--output** option.
 By default, it will be generated in the current working directory and have the same name as the input file.

-The program will only print error and warning messages, if the input model cannot be converted perfectly.
+The program will only print error and warning messages, if the input model cannot be converted exactly.
 If you wish to see more detailed logging of the internal conversion process, use the **--verbose** option.

 Example use:
 * python onnx2tflite.py data/onnx/tinyyolov2-8.onnx --output test/tinyyolov2-8.tflite
 * python onnx2tflite.py data/onnx/bvlcalexnet-12.onnx -o test/bvlcalexnet-12.tflite --verbose

 ---